 Here are the reels I recommend for each purpose.
 These are reels I have either used myself or been recommended from credible sources.

-- Best decent spinning reel that doesn’t break the bank
+- Best decent mid-range spinning reel

 - Best reel for float fishing and flat fish (4000-5000 size)

 Reel sizes vary a lot by manufacturer, and it’s important you find the right sized reel for your rod to create a balanced set up.
 Here are the reel sizes most suited for beach casters from each of the following brands.

 - Shakespeare 70-80